-One of the favorite dishes to accompany hard liquor are cheeses and cold cuts, including pastourma – a seasoned, air dried cold beef.
+One of the favorite dishes to accompany hard liquor are cheeses and cold cuts, including pastourma.
+Which is a seasoned, air-dried cold beef.
 And one of the best places for pastourma in Athens is Miran, founded in 1922.

-Located in the working-class streets of central Athens, Miran is a must-visit for any meat-eating foodie visiting Athens.
+Located in central Athens’ working-class streets, Miran is a must-visit for any meat-eating foodie visiting Athens.
 In true Greek fashion, the owners and employees greet you warmly and make you feel right at home from the second you walk inside.

-Many traditional casual restaurants in the area also feature old-school Greek cuisine, including a lot of the bread dips, beans and cooked vegetables popular in my grandparents’ generation.
+Many traditional casual restaurants in the area also feature old-school Greek cuisine.
+Including many of the bread dips, beans, and cooked vegetables popular in my grandparents’ generation.

-Up until the last 50 years or so Greece was a predominantly poor and rural country.
-Unless you lived in the mountains and had to rely on hunting game, meat was a rarer, more expensive item for most households.
+Up until the last 50 years or so, Greece was a predominantly poor and rural country.
+Unless you lived in the mountains and had to rely on hunting game, meat was a rare, expensive item for most households.
 Though gyro may be the most popular Greek fast food dish known to the outside world, I think every tourist looking to discover a more authentic side of Greek cuisine should look to these older, perhaps simpler, but healthier staple foods.

 The Philosophy of Athens

 You’ve probably heard of the big ones; Socrates, Plato, Aristotle.
-Though most of us known these names, for many people they are little more than words your history teacher made us memorize for a multiple choice quiz.
+Though most of us know these names, for many people, they are little more than words your history teacher made us memorize for a multiple choice quiz.

-However, their modes of thinking affected not only the events of their times, but in fact, the entire basis of many movements and governments going forward.
-It was Aristotle who first said that “man is a political animal”, and emphasized the importance of education in making people the best they can be, as well as civic engagement as an duty.
+However, their modes of thinking affected not only the events of their times but also the entire basis of many movements and governments going forward.
+Aristotle first said that “man is a political animal” and emphasized the importance of education in making people the best they can be and civic engagement as a duty.
 Most of our social sciences today stem directly from Aristotle’s ideas.

 But suffice it to say, I realized there was a lot more nuance and depth to not only the philosophies I thought I knew, but the men themselves.

-Did you know Epicurus was the first to take women, slaves, and prostitutes as students – which played a big part in why he and his philosophy were ridiculed?
+Did you know Epicurus was the first to take women, slaves, and prostitutes as students?
+This played a big part in why he and his philosophy experienced ridicule.
 Did you know Socrates was the original “why is he with her” guy?
 No, really.
-He was rumored to be married to the ugliest, most irritating woman in Athens, and he often said that a big reason he could deal with almost anything in life is because he could deal with her (ouch).
+There were rumors that he was to be married to the ugliest, most irritating woman in Athens.
+He often said that a big reason he could deal with almost anything in life is that he could deal with her (ouch).

-One thing almost all the philosophers had in common though, is their extreme, one might say excessive, pride in Athens.
-Perhaps giving us an idea of what kind of beacon of light Athens was considered at the time, exile from the city was said to be a punishment almost as bad as death.
-In the minds of most Athenians – and most certainly these philosophers – everything outside of Athens was an intellectual wasteland.
+One thing almost all the philosophers had in common, though, is their extreme, one might say excessive, pride in Athens.
+Perhaps giving us an idea of what kind of beacon of light Athens was at the time, exile from the city was a punishment almost as bad as death.
+In most Athenians’ minds – and most certainly these philosophers – everything outside of Athens was an intellectual wasteland.